NapoleonWils0n/pilfer/README.md

 Press y on the keyboard while a video is playing in Kodi to bring up the contextual menu,
 from the menu you can then choose from the following recording options.

+* Record
+* Record 30 minutes
+* Record 1 hour
+* Record 2 hours
+* Record 3 hours

+You can also edit the playercorefactory.xml file and add your own menu entrys,
+to create more recording durations.

 ## Script usage on the command line

 * Video url surrounded by single quotes